dave-elkan/japanese-sewing-patterns/ebook/index.md

 <li><strong>Suitable for all levels of sewing experience</strong><br>No matter your sewing level, whether you’re a complete beginner or a professional, you’ll benefit from the tutorial style explanations of Japanese sewing steps.</li>
 </ol></p>
 <p><i>
-The ebook is really easy to understand, the language is simple and straightforward and it really covers the basics for understanding Japanese patterns.
+The ebook is really easy to understand, the language is simple and straightforward and it really covers the basics for understanding Japanese patterns.<br>
 ~Novita, Blogger at Very Purple Person</i></p>
 <p><i>
-Great ebook...very helpful...now i can sew and understand japanese sewing pattern :) ~ Anonymous reader</i></p>
+Great ebook...very helpful...now i can sew and understand japanese sewing pattern :)<br>~ Anonymous reader</i></p>
 <h2>
 For a limited time, you’ll receive these bonuses when you purchase my e-book!</h3>